CiscoLearning/ciscolive-brkops-2717/1_Network_Changes/README.md

 	- you must be running Python 3.4+

 ### Configuration
-- To configure NETCONF, you would use (see configuration guidance in the link shared under 'Documentation')
+- To configure NETCONF on the IOS-XE device you would use (see configuration guidance in the link shared under 'Documentation')
 ```bash
 switch (config)# netconf-yang
 ```